 We are, to our knowledge, the only walk-in mental health service in the world (!) staffed entirely by volunteer clinicians.

-Responded to the pandemic by moving all of our services from in-person to call-in/log-in using the Zoom platform.
+Continued to respond to the pandemic by offering all of our services remotely, by call-in/log-in using the Zoom platform.

 Our History & Future